defoe-code/CDCS_Text_Mining_Lab/README.md

 # Trade Legacy Slavery

 We also started an investigation on the slave trade and how it permeates the different volumes of the encyclopaedia Brittanica.
-We have a lexicon,[slavery_trade.txt](https://github.com/defoe-code/defoe/blob/master/queries/slavery_trade.txt), that we would like to look up at:
+We have a lexicon, [slavery_trade.txt](https://github.com/defoe-code/defoe/blob/master/queries/slavery_trade.txt), that we would like to look up at:

 - **Page level**: returning a snippet (40 words before and after each term) every time a term is found in a page
 - **Article level**: returning an article every time a term is foun in an article